mattfwood/tailwind-props/README.md

 ## Goals
 - Shorten syntax for using tailwind utility classes
 - Allow for easily composability
+- Leverage Typescript types as much as possible for props
-- Keep advantages of purging unused CSS
+- TODO: Keep advantages of purging unused CSS

 ## TO DO: